mattjh1/mattjh-blog/content/post/home-server-part1.md

 The hardware that was collecting dust suddenly had purpose.
 Those 12 threads were crunching through machine learning models, the 32GB of RAM was caching everything for snappy performance, and that big storage drive was finally earning its keep.

-But more importantly, my data was becoming mine again.
+More importantly, my data was becoming mine again.
 No ads, no tracking, no wondering what some algorithm was doing with my information behind the scenes.

+But there was another huge benefit I hadn't anticipated: I now had my own personal playground.
+Need to test a new application stack?
+Spin up containers and have a production-like environment running in minutes.
+Want to experiment with a database migration?
+Do it locally first without worrying about cloud costs or service limits.

+This became invaluable for development work.
+Instead of relying on cloud services for every experiment - with their setup overhead, billing concerns, and rate limits - I could prototype, break things, and iterate freely on my own hardware.
+It's like having a private AWS in your closet, but without the surprise bills or the need to authenticate with three different services just to spin up a test environment.

+The psychological freedom of being able to experiment without external dependencies or costs is massive.
+"Let me just test this real quick" actually means real quick, not "let me set up another cloud account and figure out their networking first."

 ## Where This Is Going